Reed-CompBio/Graphery/docs/backend-docs/naming-convention.md

 The `abstract` of the content in that translation will be the fist paragraph of the actual content.
 You can modify it in the CLI or in the admin page.

 The statics folder under the `locale` folder should contain any static objects used in the Markdown translation, like images for example.
+The static resources must use relative path which starts with `./`.

 ## Markdown File Convention